 The Beaver offense was nonexistent in the first half, and in the end they couldn't overcome the slow start.
 Sean Mannion was 18-34 for 221 yards, but he threw 4 interceptions compared to just 1 touchdown.
-Granted, there were plenty of drops to by Beaver receivers, one by Markus Wheaton on an interception, Mannion also misfired on a few throws, one of which could have been a touchdown to Colby Prince.
+Granted, there were plenty of drops to by Beaver receivers, one by Markus Wheaton on an interception, but Mannion also misfired on a few throws, one of which could have been a touchdown to Colby Prince.

 The Beaver defense, and the Huskies themselves, did their best to keep Oregon State in it.
 Washington racked up 84 yards on 8 penalties, 2 of which were 15 yard personal fouls on Mannion interceptions, one of which would have been a touchdown.
-Excluding the 7+ minute drive in the first quarter, that only resulted in a field goal, the defense did its job tonight.
+Excluding the 7+ minute drive in the first quarter, which only resulted in a field goal, the defense did its job tonight.
 For much of the game, the Huskies didn't capitalize on their favorable field position, but they did just enough to win the game, much like the Beavers did last week against Utah.
-The two Washington touchdown drives were 30 and 45 yards.
+The two Washington touchdown drives were on short fields, just 30 and 45 yards.

 The first Oregon State touchdown drive was just two plays, and covered 83 yards.
 Storm Woods ran for 29 yards to start the drive, and Brandin Cooks took a WR screen 54 yards down the sideline to bring the Beavers within one score, after the Trevor Romaine extra point.